Sourav Mukhopadhyay: Early life

 Sourav was born in Serampore in 1973.
 He spent his childhood in Uttar Jhapardaha, Domjur, in Howrah district and living there till now.
 He completed his schooling from Makardaha Bamasundari institution in 1991.
 He became graduate in English from Narasinha Dutt College in 1994.
 Mukhopadhyay started his career as an employee of state government and working as an English teacher in Higher Secondary School presently.

 Literary career

 Sourav's tryst with publishing began in 2003 when he wrote three stories, which were published simultaneously in three leading magazines in 2004.
-Bipannya (Bengali: বিপন্ন) was published in Saptahik Bartaman (Bengali: সাপ্তাহিক বর্তমান), after few months Merudandi in Desh and Joutuk in Sananda.
+Bipannya (বিপন্ন) was published in Saptahik Bartaman (সাপ্তাহিক বর্তমান), and after a few months Merudandi in Desh and Joutuk in Sananda.

 Having a great acceptance from publishers as well as readers, Sourav started sending his short stories and articles to different magazines.
 In 2005, Sourav won second prize at a competition for comic stories organized by Desh.
 By 2009, 20 of his short stories had been published.